 I have known James for several years.
 Not only is he exceptionally smart, I am always impressed by his ability to think outside the box.
 He doesn't just "work" a case, he "thinks" about it.
 This sets him apart from many other attorneys.
 James is a hard-worker, an excellent writer, and a tenacious advocate.
 I highly endorse him.

-Jesse Nelson Employment & Labor Attorney
+Jesse Nelson Employment and labor Attorney

 Relationship: Worked together on matter

 |Owner||Law Office of JAMES W. FRIAUF||2013 - Present|

 |Associate||Wimberly Lawson Wright Daves & Jones||2009 - 2012|

 |Tennessee Bar Association||Member||2014 - Present|

 |Knoxville Bar Association||Member||2009 - Present|